rebahama/quiz-game-javascript/README.md

 Quizit is a very simple and basic question and answer application.
 As soon you get to the landing page a short description will be presented and it will be clear what the page is about.
 The target audience is basically anyone who is up for a few seconds of a challange.
 The outcome after visiting the site is that you will maybe have learned a few things that you didn´t know before.
 It´s a fun way of makeing learning easy and avalible for anyone available.
 ![Responsiv image frontpage](docs/responsiv-image.png)
 # User stories
-Sometimes as I browse the internet as a user I would like to learn something random in a fun and easy way, the topic is not important it could be anything as long I learn something new.
+* Sometimes as I browse the internet as a user I would like to learn something random in a fun and easy way, the topic is not important it could be anything as long I learn something new.
+* I would like to be able to create a username where my name will be displayed.

+* I would like to know how many points I got after submitting the quiz.

+* I would like to know what questions that I answered were right and what questions were wrong.

 # Features